GoogleCloudPlatform/podcast/site/content/post/episode-59-sre-ii-with-paul-newson.md

 [Paul](https://twitter.com/newsons_nybbles) is an SRE Advocate at Google.
-As part of Google’s Cloud developer relations team, he helps our customers understand reliability best practices based on my experiences working as a Site Reliability Engineer (SRE) on Google Compute Engine and as a Software Engineer on Google Cloud Storage.
+As part of Google’s Cloud developer relations team, he helps our customers understand reliability best practices based on his experiences working as a Site Reliability Engineer (SRE) on Google Compute Engine and as a Software Engineer on Google Cloud Storage.